-Why Use a Cashier’s Check?
+When to Use a Cashier’s Check

 Cashier’s checks are also useful in time-sensitive transactions.
 The funds are usually available immediately—in most cases, the next day.
 If you’re looking to make a big money purchase, a cashier’s check may be the quickest and safest way to go.

-How Do You Get a Cashier’s Check?
+Where Can I Get a Cashier’s Check?

-If you have an account with the institution, the amount requested is removed from your personal account and moved to the bank’s own account.
+If you have an account with the institution, the amount you request comes out of your personal account and goes to the bank’s own account.
 If you don’t have an account with the bank, you may be able to pay with cash.
-Once the teller prints and signs the check, it’s secured and ready for use.
+Once the teller prints and signs the check, it’s ready for use.

 The last option is to order a cashier’s check online.
 This varies from place to place, but most banks will only offer this option to their customers.
 When you request a cashier’s check online, the bank will send a physical check to your mailing address.
 That makes it your responsibility to get it to the recipient.
 This does save you a trip to the bank, but it will still take longer since you have to rely on the mail.

-What Are the Risks of Using a Cashier’s Check?
+Risks of Using Cashier’s Checks

 Alternatives to a Cashier’s Check

-Photo credit: ©iStock.com/YinYang, ©iStock.com/Alina555, ©iStock.com/sturti
+Photo credit: ©iStock.com/YinYang, ©iStock.com/Alina555, ©iStock.com/AndreyPopov